(Adds details, background, GSK statement)

-April 3 (Reuters) - Amgen Inc said it was ending an agreement with GlaxoSmithKline Plc, under which the British company marketed Amgen's postmenopausal osteoporosis drug in some regions outside the United States.
+April 3 (Reuters) - Amgen Inc said it would end an agreement with GlaxoSmithKline Plc for the marketing of its osteoporosis drug in some regions outside the United States.

-Amgen said it would take over the marketing of the drug in areas under the agreement, including the European Union, Switzerland, Norway, Russia and Mexico, no later than Dec.
-31. (http://link.reuters.com/cax28v)
+Amgen said it would take over the marketing of the drug, sold under the brand name Prolia, in most areas under the agreement, including the European Union, Switzerland, Norway, Russia and Mexico, by Dec.
+31.

 GSK will continue to market the drug in Australia, Amgen said in a regulatory filing. (http://link.reuters.com/cax28v)

 "GSK and Amgen have reached a mutual agreement to end their existing agreement...," a GSK spokesman said in an emailed statement, adding, "This new arrangement will allow GSK to increase focus on executing important new product launches over the next few years."

 Amgen said it would pay GSK $275 million over the rest of the year and reimburse the British drugmaker $15 million for costs incurred during the transition period.

 Prolia generated worldwide sales of $744 million in 2013, a 58 percent increase from a year earlier. (http://link.reuters.com/mux28v)